MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-tags.md

 ## Manage custom tags for your organization

-As an admin, you can control how tags are used across your organization in the Microsoft Teams admin center; (you can’t use PowerShell to manage tags).
+As an admin, you can control how tags are used across your organization in the Microsoft Teams admin center.
+Note that you can’t use PowerShell to manage tags.

 :::image type="content" source="media/manage-tags-admin-settings.png" alt-text="Screenshot of tagging settings in the Microsoft Teams admin center.":::